Cora Slocomb di Brazza: Illness

-Back in Italy, in 1906 Slocomb di Brazza was returning home from organizing earthquake relief in Calabria when she suffered a mental and physical break down in Bologna.
+Back in Italy, in 1906 Slocomb di Brazza was returning home from organizing earthquake relief in Calabria when she suffered a mental and physical breakdown in Bologna.
 By the time her husband reached her, she did not recognize him or her surroundings.
 She was diagnosed with a form of osteoporosis, known as Paget's disease of bone, which impacted her skull and caused severe and debilitating headaches.
 She was placed under the care of Cesare Ferrari, a pioneering Italian physician who ran a psychiatric hospital in Imola.

 As she was unable to continue their management, the schools were taken over in 1908 by Marcuzzi, who continued their operation to honor Slocomb di Brazza.
 Her speech was often confused and she had difficulty understanding what was going on around her.
 Her husband visited her frequently until his death in 1922.
-She appeared to have improved in 1927 and returned to the Castello di Brazzà, but within six months relapsed and was sent to the Hospital Villa Giuseppina in Rome, where she remained in isolation until her death.
+She appeared to have improved in 1927 and returned to the Castello di Brazzà, but within six months relapsed and was sent to the Hospital Villa Giuseppina in Rome, where she remained in isolation until her death at age 82 in 1944.

 Death and legacy

-Slocomb di Brazza died in Rome on 24 August 1944 and was buried in the family vault at the Verano Cemetery.
+Slocomb di Brazza died in Rome on August 24, 1944, and was buried in the family vault at the Verano Cemetery.
 For many years, her history was obscured because of the stigmas surrounding mental illness.

 Her defense of Barbella, which has been widely noted, along with her work in the IFI demonstrate that Slocomb di Brazza was aware of the exploitation and vulnerability garment craftswomen faced and that she was willing to use her privilege to assist them.
-The Cooperative Lace Schools of Brazza continue to train girls between ages seven and fifteen in lacemaking.
-The peace flag she designed was in wide use until the end of World War I, before losing its priority.
-In 2013, it was chosen to celebrate Bertha von Suttner, a fellow peace activist and friend of Slocomb di Brazza, for the centennial celebrations of The Hague Peace Palace.
+The Cooperative Lace Schools of Brazza continue to train girls between ages seven and fifteen in lace-making.

+The peace flag she designed was in wide use until the end of World War I, before losing its significance.
+In 2013, it was chosen to celebrate Bertha von Suttner, a fellow peace activist and friend of Slocomb di Brazza, for the centennial celebrations of The Hague's Peace Palace.
 Since then, it has been used in several commemorative ceremonies and celebrations throughout the world.
 Her great-granddaughter, Idanna Pucci, an anthropologist and documentary film-maker, retold the story of Slocomb di Brazza's involvement in the case of Barbella in her books The Trials of Maria Barbella: The True Story of a 19th Century Crime of Passion (1993) and The Lady of Sing Sing (2020).